R220 Supplement, References to Responsibilities

 (3) Compensation costs and related office expenses for appointed attorneys shall be funded within existing budgets.

-(4) The State Board of Regents shall establish guidelines relating to the roles and relationships between institutional presidents and boards of trustees, including those matters which must be approved by a board of trustees before implementation by the president.
+(4) The Board of Higher Education shall establish guidelines relating to the roles and relationships between institutional presidents and boards of trustees, including those matters which must be approved by a board of trustees before implementation by the president.

-R120, Bylaws of the State Board of Regents:
+R120, Bylaws of the Board of Higher Education:

 3.3.3.
 Institutional Governance and Administration

 18.104.22.168.
-Responsibility of Presidents: The Presidents are responsible to the State Board of Regents for the governance and administration of their respective institutions.
-Presidents with the assistance of their institutional Boards of Trustees are responsible (1) for the property, both personal and real, established at their respective institutions as of June 30, 1969, together with such additions thereto as the State Board of Regents may from time to time approve (See Utah Code §53B-20-101); and (2) for the education, safety and welfare, for the good of education in the state and their respective institutions, of all persons admitted and enrolled, employed, or otherwise entering their premises, under such rules and regulations as the institution shall establish.
+Responsibility of Presidents: The Presidents are responsible to the Board of Higher Education for the governance and administration of their respective institutions.
+Presidents with the assistance of their institutional Boards of Trustees are responsible (1) for the property, both personal and real, established at their respective institutions as of June 30, 1969, together with such additions thereto as the Board of Higher Education may from time to time approve (See Utah Code §53B-20-101); and (2) for the education, safety and welfare, for the good of education in the state and their respective institutions, of all persons admitted and enrolled, employed, or otherwise entering their premises, under such rules and regulations as the institution shall establish.

 22.214.171.124.
-Required Information: The President of each institution, through the Commissioner, shall provide the State Board of Regents with such information relating to the operation of each institution and in such form as may be required from time to time by regulation or order of the Board.
+Required Information: The President of each institution, through the Commissioner, shall provide the Board of Higher Education with such information relating to the operation of each institution and in such form as may be required from time to time by regulation or order of the Board.

 126.96.36.199.
-Institutional Employees: The Presidents, with the approval of their institutional Boards of Trustees, under paragraph (2)(a) of Utah Code §53B-2-106, are authorized to appoint, prescribe the duties, provide and under general State Board of Regents policies fix the salaries of the faculties, staffs, officers and employees of their respective institutions, reporting periodically their actions on personnel as may be required by the State Board of Regents.
+Institutional Employees: The Presidents, with the approval of their institutional Boards of Trustees, under paragraph (2)(a) of Utah Code §53B-2-106, are authorized to appoint, prescribe the duties, provide and under general Board of Higher Education policies fix the salaries of the faculties, staffs, officers and employees of their respective institutions, reporting periodically their actions on personnel as may be required by the Board of Higher Education.

 188.8.131.52.
-Institutional Rules and Regulations: The President of each institution, with the approval of the institutional Board of Trustees, shall have the authority to and shall issue institutional rules and regulations governing the well-being of persons and the security of property at their institutions, consistent with law and the policies of the State Board of Regents, and to implement paragraphs (2)(b), (c), and (d) of Utah Code §53B-2-106.
-And, until or unless the State Board of Regents shall reserve to itself any of the provisions of Utah Code §53B-2-106 the President of each institution, acting with the approval of the Institutional Board of Trustees, shall be responsible to the State Board of Regents for the enactment and the execution of rules for regulating and safeguarding the health, welfare, and the rights of all persons at, in, or using the property, facilities and resources existent at each institution and pertaining to its various operations and property.
-All such rules now existing are declared to be in effect as issued by the institution, and modifications or new enactments shall be in effect when reported to and filed by the President with the State Board of Regents, provided that the President, with approval of the institutional Board of Trustees, shall have authority to issue such rules and regulations in any emergency, to maintain the safety and well-being of persons and the security of property at their institutions.
-Each President shall be responsible for filing a copy of the minutes of each institutional Board of Trustees meeting with the State Board of Regents.
+Institutional Rules and Regulations: The President of each institution, with the approval of the institutional Board of Trustees, shall have the authority to and shall issue institutional rules and regulations governing the well-being of persons and the security of property at their institutions, consistent with law and the policies of the Board of Higher Education, and to implement paragraphs (2)(b), (c), and (d) of Utah Code §53B-2-106.
+And, until or unless the Board of Higher Education shall reserve to itself any of the provisions of Utah Code §53B-2-106 the President of each institution, acting with the approval of the Institutional Board of Trustees, shall be responsible to the Board of Higher Education for the enactment and the execution of rules for regulating and safeguarding the health, welfare, and the rights of all persons at, in, or using the property, facilities and resources existent at each institution and pertaining to its various operations and property.
+All such rules now existing are declared to be in effect as issued by the institution, and modifications or new enactments shall be in effect when reported to and filed by the President with the Board of Higher Education, provided that the President, with approval of the institutional Board of Trustees, shall have authority to issue such rules and regulations in any emergency, to maintain the safety and well-being of persons and the security of property at their institutions.
+Each President shall be responsible for filing a copy of the minutes of each institutional Board of Trustees meeting with the Board of Higher Education.

 3.3.4.
 Institutional Boards of Trustees